Do you feel overwhelmed with commitments and obligations? If so, you’re likely well overdue for some well-deserved “me time”.

 - Watch a movie or television show

 If you drive during your commute to work, be sure to prepare your self-care activity before driving.
-Always drive safe, abide by the law and avoid distractions.
+Always drive safely, abide by the law and avoid distractions.

 By saying no, you’ll keep your free time for yourself and likely attend the next event more recharged than ever before.

 While it is important to say no if you’re feeling overwhelmed or would like to prevent overloading your schedule, sometimes the right opportunity can provide an opportunity for self-care.